-Private rehabilitation programs derive their funding from private sources—namely, admission fees from people who enroll.
-They have a financial incentive to deliver results, so people will refer friends and family.
-They tend to have vast financial resources, so they can offer a wide array of treatment options to patients and a low staff-to-patient ratio.
-Costs may be higher, but the benefits can be worth the expense.
+Private rehabilitation programs derive funding from private sources—namely, admission fees from people who enroll.
+They have a financial incentive to deliver results and depend on people referring their friends and family.
+They tend to have vast financial resources, so they are able to offer a wide array of treatment options to patients and maintain a low staff-to-patient ratio.
+Costs may be higher, but, for some, the benefits are worth the expense.

 Drug and alcohol rehabilitation has come a long way, and individuals now find themselves with a plethora of treatment services and options to choose for recovery.

 For those seeking private rehabilitation programs, a number of facilities offer exclusive, high-quality care that spares no expense in helping the person create a new, substance-free life.